bt3gl/building_blog/content/v8_jit.md

 ### V8's Efficient Garbage Collecting

-In V8, a **precise garbage collection** is used. *Every pointer's location are known on the execution stack*, so V8 is able to implement incremental garbage collection.
+In V8, a **precise garbage collection** is used. *Every pointer's location is known on the execution stack*, so V8 is able to implement incremental garbage collection.
 V8 can migrate an object to another place and just rewire the pointer.

 In summary, [V8's garbage collection](https://developers.google.com/v8/design#garb_coll):